damienbod/OAuthClientAssertionsPerInstance/OAuth_first_party_adapted_draft.md

 This specification extends the OAuth 2.0 [RFC6749] token response defined in Section 5.1 with the additional parameter auth_session

 The auth_session MUST be included in the access token.
-The auth_session MUST match the device_auth_session value sent in the client assertion.
+The auth_session MUST match the device_auth_session value used in the client assertion.

+DPoP SHOULD be used.

 An example successful token response is below: